rubymonsters/webapps-for-beginners/source/05-html.md

 used, any colors, borders, or even element placement: The visual representation is defined in a different language called <a href="http://en.wikipedia.org/wiki/Cascading_Style_Sheets">CSS</a>
-(or by the browser's defaults, should there not be any custom style definition for this web page, as in our example).
+(or by the browser's defaults, should there not be any custom style definition for this web page, as in our example above).

 Why is the semantic structure of a document useful at all, even disregarding its visual styling when presented in the browser window?

 Maybe the simplest example is a link.
-In order to describe a link in text (HTML is just plain text, too, right?) we'll need to tell three pieces of information to the browser:
+In order to describe a link in text (HTML is stored as plain text) we'll need to tell three pieces of information to the
+browser:

 * That we'd like to define a link,
 * what text to display for the link, and